British University in Dubai

 BUiD is part of a strategic alliance with three UK Russell Group universities: University of Edinburgh, the University of Manchester, and University of Glasgow.

 BUiD is located in Dubai International Academic City, Dubai.

 Overview

 The original idea for the university had emanated from the Dubai-UK Trade and Economic Committee (DUKTEC), which comprised nominees of the Government of Dubai and the Government of the United Kingdom.
-It was first thought that a British university would assist with the recruitment and retention of British expatriate workers, but a subsequent survey was inconclusive on this point, there being a good range of undergraduate provision in the emirate already and many undergraduates preferring to study away from home.
+It was first thought that a British university would assist with the recruitment and retention of British expatriate workers, but a subsequent survey was inconclusive on this point.
+There was already range of undergraduate provision in the emirate, and many undergraduates preferring to study away from home.
 Further, discussions intensified the opportunity for a research-based university to make a more substantial contribution to Dubai's development aspirations.